history-of-science-society/meeting/docs/cfp.md

 ## Diversity

+A diverse community is necessary for the HSS to fulfill its mission statement, &ldquo;to foster interest in the history of science,&rdquo; and to help scholars tell the stories of science.
+Therefore, the HSS collects demographic information for the following purposes: to understand the composition of its submitting authors, members, meeting attendees, and website visitors; to identify underserved and under-represented communities; to formulate strategies to increase representation from affected communities; and to communicate this data with its members and the public.

 The HSS will give strong preference to sessions that reflect diversity in affiliation, employment status, country of residence, gender, race/ethnicity, and presentation history.

 Because of this committment to diversity, the HSS requires authors and organizers to provide the following demographic information for each person participating on the panel: